rusi-ns/rusi-ns-web/wp-content/plugins/wd-facebook-feed/readme.txt

 Here fill in application display name, email and choose category for the app.
 And press Create App ID button.
 Navigate to Developer dashboard, where both the App ID and App Secret Key will be appear.
 If Secret Key is not visible press Show button.
 Facebook login / logout.
 Press to login with provided application details to use content from your user data.
 Feed auto-update interval.
-You can define the period of time to update the feed in your website(minimum is 30 second).
+You can define the period of time to update the Facebook feed embedded in your website(minimum is 30 second).
 Timezone.
 Since Facebook will display post time based on timezone, here you can change it from your default timezone to a custom one.
 Date format for posts.
 Set date format while displaying posts from profile, group or page.
 Date format for events.
-Set date format while displaying events.
+Set date format while displaying Facebook events.

 = Creating a Facebook Feed =